Specialized emergency care for newborns, children and teenagers

-Many of our emergency departments offer special features exclusively for children like our children’s emergency department in Charlotte.
+Many of our emergency departments offer special features exclusively for children like our children’s emergency room in Charlotte.
 It offers a child-friendly atmosphere complete with everything from the décor to smaller equipment for smaller bodies.
 When talking about the pediatric ER in Charlotte, we should also mention the specially trained doctors and staff—all board-certified and/or trained in pediatrics and emergency medicine.

-What to expect at the emergency department - When you arrive at our emergency department, a triage nurse who can quickly evaluate your child’s condition will welcome you.
+What to expect at the emergency room - When you arrive at our emergency department, a triage nurse who can quickly evaluate your child’s condition will welcome you.
 At most locations, you’ll then be taken to a treatment department, where a practitioner who’s experienced in pediatric emergency medicine will examine your child and discuss the treatment options.

 We see everyone as quickly as possible.
 However, we do treat the most critical patients first.
 Our staff will do its best to speed up the process, and we’re always available to answer any questions you may have and to help soothe your child’s fears.